Azure/terraform-azurerm-avm-ptn-aca-lza-hosting-environment/README.md

 ### <a name="input_bastion_resource_id"></a> [bastion\_resource\_id](#input\_bastion\_resource\_id)

 Description: Optional.
 The resource ID of the bastion host.
 If set, the spoke virtual network will be peered with the hub virtual network and the bastion host will be allowed to connect to the jump box.
-Default is empty.
+Default is null.

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_created_resource_group_name"></a> [created\_resource\_group\_name](#input\_created\_resource\_group\_name)

 Description: Optional.
 Name to use when use\_existing\_resource\_group is true and the module is creating a resource group.
-Leave blank for auto-generation.
+Leave null for auto-generation.

 Type: `string`

-Default: `""`
+Default: `null`

 ### <a name="input_deploy_sample_application"></a> [deploy\_sample\_application](#input\_deploy\_sample\_application)